 You’ll have to hold your permit for at least six months before you can progress to the next license.

-To get your first-year MT license, you will go to a local driver exam station after you have practiced for at least 6-months and hold no suspension or major violations.
+To get your first-year Montana license, you will go to a local driver exam station after you have practiced for at least 6 months and hold no suspension or major violations.
 You may have to book an appointment in advance, depending on the location.